chainguard-dev/edu/content/open-source/build-tools/melange/getting-started-with-melange.md

 ```

-Save and close the file when you're done.

 Our build pipeline will set up two distinct directories, separating the application dependencies from its executable entry point.
 The executable `minicli` script will be copied into `/usr/bin`, while the vendor files will be located at `/usr/share/minicli`.

-## Step 4 — Building your apk
+## 4 — Building the minicli apk with melange

-First make sure you're at the `~/hello-minicli` directory.

-To get started, create a temporary keypair to sign your melange packages:
+Before building the package, you'll need to create a temporary keypair to sign it.
+You can use the following command for that:

 ```shell
 docker run --rm -v "${PWD}":/work cgr.dev/chainguard/melange keygen